-Many heart patients fail to make long term health improvements post surgery
+Many heart patients fail to make long term health improvements post cardiac surgery.

 Over 35,000 adults undergo cardiac surgery in the UK every year with a further 1 million worldwide.
 While short-term results of surgery are excellent, many patients fail to obtain long-term benefits the reasons for which remain unclear.
 Academics from the University of Leicester are researching why this is and have defined the top priorities for UK cardiac surgery research.